The Metamorphosis: Translation of the title

 The German title, Die Verwandlung, can be translated as either The Transformation or The Metamorphosis.
 The most frequent choice is metamorphosis, but this word has the disadvantage of being more "literary" and less commonly used in English than verwandlung is in German.
 The appearance of this word in the title perhaps too quickly alerts the reader to the strangeness of the story to follow; it doesn't really fit with the much more "ordinary" tone in which the story is narrated.
 Another problem is that those readers familiar with the word may know it primarily as a biological term referring to a caterpillar's transformation into a butterfly, not at all the type of transformation that the story describes.
 But despite these disadvantages, most contemporary translations use The Metamorphosis as the title of the story — mainly because it's the title that was most often used in earlier translations and therefore the one most familiar to English-language readers.

 Mark Harman explains why he chose the title The Transformation for his translation of the story:

 Although that story is commonly known as "The Metamorphosis," Kafka, who had as a schoolboy not only read Ovid's Metamorphoses, that classic tale of "forms changed into new bodies," but also translated a portion of it from the Latin, could have entitled his story Die Metamorphose, but he did not do so.
-His decision to call the story "Die Verwandlung" certainly deserves to be respected in translation...."
+His decision to call the story "Die Verwandlung" certainly deserves to be respected in translation....

 Although M. A. Roberts titled his 2005 translation The Metamorphosis, he notes that "Kafka's title actually translates as The Transformation".

+In the afterword to her translation, Susan Bernofsky defends her choice of The Metamorphosis for the title:

+Unlike the English "metamorphosis," the German word Verwandlung does not suggest a natural change of state associated with the animal kingdom such as the change from a caterpillar to a butterfly.
+Instead, it is a word from fairytales used to describe the transformation, say, of a girl's seven brothers into swans.
+But the word "metamorphosis" refers to this, too; its first definition in the Oxford English Dictionary is "The action or process of changing in form, shape, or substance; esp. transformation by supernatural means."
+This is the sense in which it's used, for instance, in translations of Ovid.
+As a title for this rich, complex story, it strikes me as the most luminous, suggestive choice.